SinaKarimi7/spotify-polaroid/SPOTIFY_SETUP.md

 - **Redirect URI must match exactly**: The redirect URI in your Spotify app settings must exactly match the one in your `.env` file, including the trailing slash.

+- **Multiple Templates**: The app offers both a mobile player template and a polaroid-style template, with dynamic color extraction from album artwork.

+- **High-Quality Images**: The app generates high-resolution images using dom-to-image for best quality results.

 - **Development only**: The current setup is for development.
 For production, you'll need to:
   - Update the redirect URI to your production domain
   - Update the `VITE_SPOTIFY_REDIRECT_URI` in your environment variables